ctcolwyn/colwyn.net/content/e/books.md

 Intelligent articulation of the (apparent) most defensible form of moral realism.
 Within, Harris argues in [Lincoln-Douglas style](https://en.wikipedia.org/wiki/Lincoln%E2%80%93Douglas_debate_format) that the proper value with which to make moral/ethical judgments is "the well-being of conscious creatures" and that all other values reduce to this value, i.e. even those with twisted beliefs such as ideological terrorists, fire-and-brimstone preachers, etc. believe their thoughts and actions improve human well-being on net.

 Harris further argues that such concern with well-being can be thought of objectively, because, for one, well-being can mostly be measured materially and almost all humans naturally possess a concern for others.
 Thus he crosses the [is-ought gap](https://en.wikipedia.org/wiki/Is%E2%80%93ought_problem).
 I believe Harris fails to provide rigorous justification for this view, although I agree with him on a pragmatic level that substantially all human value-models can probably reduce to the well-being of conscious creatures.
 The prose of the book is precise but forgettable, and I could take or leave this book.

+### _The Power of Now_, Eckhart Tolle (1997)
+Here I must distinguish between books impressive in their time versus today.
+In my judgment, Tolle wrote an impressive proto-foray into mindfulness before western vocabulary about these largely-eastern ideas was well-developed.
+Are we to take Tolle at face value when he explains he had a Buddha-esque enlightenment revelation at random in a park somewhere?
+Well, I'd be skeptical, but Tolle has walked the walk for much of his life since.

+Whether I can recommend this read now is another question.
+I arrive at a good impression of the book, but although it discusses many of the same ideas as _Waking Up_ by Harris, it hardly follows through on them as well.
+Tolle's language is clunky, written more for those predisposed than for newcomers, and his Q/A format falls flat with more complex questions: "why no, Tolle-san, I was _not_ just about to ask you this detailed paragraph-question in response to your ramblings about God, and if I was then it definitely wouldn't begin with the words 'I understand!'"

+I think Tolle used language appropriate for the time, when internet effects couldn't yet disseminate his ideas broadly enough for him to be direct about them and be taken seriously; much of his language is more religious than it needs to be; he is clearly writing to a different audience in a different world than the one we have now; his ideas require some translation from this structure into a workable one; three stars.

 ### _The War on Normal People_, Andrew Yang (2018)